emmo-repo/EMMOntoPy/README.md

         converts between ontology formats

-Some examples of what you can do with EMMO-python includes:
+Some examples of what you can do with EMMOntoPy includes:

   - Access and query EMMO-based ontologies from your application.
   - Extend EMMO with new domain or application ontologies.
 This can be done both statically with easy readable Python code or dynamically within your application.
   - Generate graphs and documentation of your ontologies.
-EMMO-python includes `ontodoc`, which is a dedicated command line tool for this.
+EMMOntoPy includes `ontodoc`, which is a dedicated command line tool for this.
     You find it in the [tools/](tools) sub directory.
   - Check that a EMMO-based domain or application ontology ahead to the